Why Is The Brachial Plexus Important?

 Generally, the nerves of the brachial plexus come out from the cervical spine between the anterior and middle scalene muscles to run over the first and second rib and under the clavicle.
 They then run deep to the pectoralis minor muscle and continue to branch as they feed various parts of the arm.
-The specific path of the nerves in the brachial plexus have some variability from person to person (Golarz, 2020; Leijnse et al., 2019).
+The specific path of the nerves have some variability from person to person (Golarz, 2020; Leijnse et al., 2019).

 Why is the brachial plexus sometimes associated with pain or tingling?

 The path of the nerves that make up the brachial plexus provide many opportunities for either bony structures or muscles to put pressure on these nerves.
 Bony structures like the cervical vertebrae, the clavicles, and sometimes even the upper ribs, can put pressure on the nerves of the brachial plexus.
-Pressure can also be put on the brachial plexus nerves by short or tight muscles, like pectoralis minor or the scalenes.
+Pressure can also be put on these nerves by short or tight muscles, like pectoralis minor or the scalenes.
 Pressure from tight muscles or bony structures on these nerves can cause those symptoms we mentioned earlier: pain, tingling, numbness, and other nervy sensations.